Amanvermaverma/AML-credit-risk/README.md

 # AML-credit-risk
 classification is a fundamental technique used in fraud detection and credit risk assessment.
+Logistic Regression and Random Forest are two popular models, each with its strengths.
+Logistic Regression is interpretable and well-suited for linear relationships, while Random Forest is more flexible and can capture complex patterns.
+The choice between them depends on the specific characteristics of the data and the problem at hand.¶